Private, one-to-one tutoring for high IQ children with Special Educational Needs

 ‘Labelling’ a child who is bright and articulate

-Finding someone who truly understands neurodivergence, rather than simply pushing their child harder
+Finding someone who truly understands neurodivergence

 Protecting confidence, self-esteem and the parent–child relationship at home